 The C. Henry Smith Peace Oratorical Contest is held annually on Civic Engagement Day

-The following students gave speeches in 2018:
+The following students presented their speeches virtually in 2020:

 Any Bluffton University student is eligible to enter a submission for the contest.
 Students selected to participate will prepare an oration (no more than ten-minutes in length) that applies the Christian peace position to an issue of contemporary concern.
-For example, speeches that articulate a specific Christian peace witness in response to racial profiling, sexual abuse, unjust immigration laws or enforcement practices, drone attacks, gun violence, or climate change are welcome, as is any speech that invites transformation of the world toward greater justice through peace-building in any specific context..
+For example, speeches that articulate a specific Christian peace witness in response to racial profiling, sexual abuse, unjust immigration laws or enforcement practices, drone attacks, gun violence, or climate change are welcome, as is any speech that invites transformation of the world toward greater justice through peace-building in any specific context.

 1st Prize: $175